 Check your email for a link to view the full white paper.

 How Brightspot can help accelerate your digital transformation

-Brightspot’s Content Business Platform was built to support organizations and publishers through their entire transformation journey—and beyond.
-For companies that are looking to transform fast, Brightspot GO packages the power of the Brightspot Content Business Platform into a ready-to-build version that allows companies—regardless of size or technical expertise—to launch their own fully functional digital experiences at astonishing speed, with no limits to future enhancements or integrations.
+Brightspot’s CMS was built to support organizations and publishers through their entire transformation journey—and beyond.
+For companies that are looking to transform fast, Brightspot GO packages the power of the Brightspot CMS into a ready-to-build version that allows companies—regardless of size or technical expertise—to launch their own fully functional digital experiences at astonishing speed, with no limits to future enhancements or integrations.

 - A comprehensive set of writing and communication tools, including rich-text editing with track changes and inline commenting, plus image editing, galleries, videos, pull quotes and more, all in an intuitive, publisher-informed user interface.
 Pre-packaged components—from advertising and analytics tools to faceted, federated search and robust permissions—help organizations and publishers launch content quickly and focus their attention on solving their unique business problems.

 - Adaptable and extendable pre-built components and out-of-the-box integrations allow businesses to get off the ground quickly with efficiently creating, managing and publishing content.
 These solutions also help to reduce reliance on IT teams by empowering editorial and digital leads to easily take control of the publishing process from start to finish.

 - Brightspot’s unique data framework approach tees users up for rapid iteration with OOTB components and content models that are relevant to more than 25 use cases, so users can quickly transform and adopt new components for their program.